 Type I: The most common type found in the skin tendons, ligaments, bones, teeth, and between organs, is also well known for its hair, skin, and nail benefits.
 It’s a versatile protein that has many benefits for your whole body’s health.

 Type II: This type is mostly located in the eyes and cartilage.
 It’s a very specific type of protein that helps improve your joint health.
 Since other types of collagen also have benefits for joints, finding a collagen dietary supplement that uses type II is not necessarily vital.

 Type III: Found in your skin, muscles, and blood vessels.
 This type of collagen usually goes alongside type I and they complement each other very well.
 It’s also known for helping to improve your skin’s elasticity and smoothing fine lines.

 The most effective collagen peptides will list both types I and III on the label.
 Others go overboard and list as many as 5 or more different types of collagen.
 Having several types of collagen in one dietary supplement will give you less of the few important types that are shown to improve your health.

 What is the best type of collagen peptide to use?

 Tips to look for when picking collagen peptides:

 If you see “Natural Flavor” on a collagen label “Do not purchase.”
 These flavors are not natural.
 They are derived from chemicals found in food and enhanced in a laboratory.

-No harmful chemical or additives are included.
-It’s also free from diary, preservatives and soy.
-It disolves easily and has no flavor.
+No harmful chemicals or additives are included.
+It’s also free from dairy, preservatives, and soy.
+It dissolves easily and has no flavor.
 Avoid marine collagen.
-It could be jellyfish, shellfish or shark.
+It could be jellyfish, shellfish, or shark.
 These sources are difficult for the body to absorb.
 Artificial flavors or sweeteners could upset your GI tract.

 My experience in taking collagen